PhantomBot/PhantomBot/development-resources/CODESTYLE.md

 ## Code specific rules
 - 4 space indents.
 Make sure your code lines up with the current code or it will be rejected.
 Do not use tabs.
 - Encapsulate all code in `(function(){ /* Your code */ })();` and export globally needed code to $ by function assignment.
 - Do not assign variables and functions to the `$` global.
-Do not use the $ api if you variable is local.
+Do not use the $ api if your variable is local.
 - If a function or variable needs to be global, assign it at the end of your module like `$.functionName = functionName;`.
 - Camel case for variable, function, and method names. (thisIsCamelCase)
 - Word capitalization on class names.
 (ThisIsWordCapitalization)